I was born next to a hole (2024)

 what remains

-what can
+what then

 when the forgotten hole disappears

-when not in ten years, but today
+not in ten years, but today

-when the robinia raised their voice
+when the robinias raise their voices

-the village;
+the dorf;

 Hartmannsdorf, Katternaunsdorf, Bergisdorf, Naundorf, Benndorf, Wernsdorf, Zützschdorf, Körbisdorf, Lützkendorf, Petzkendorf, Berndorf, Zöllsdorf, Rusendorf, Ruppersdorf, Kleinhermsdorf, Droßdorf, Breunsdorf, Heuersdorf, Großhermsdorf, Meuschendor,